Dear TYSN community,

 We’re writing to share some hard news.
 As of January 31st, TYSN will be closing.
 In this final newsletter, we’ d like to share some pieces of our story to explain how we’ve come to this decision.

-The past year has been transformative, beautiful, and painful for TYSN.
+The past year has been transformative, beautiful, fast cash, and painful for TYSN.
 When TYSN’ s leadership transitioned from established adult community leaders to fresher young faces, we were in a moment with a huge amount of possibility--the chance to place TYSN in the hands of smart, committed young trans people.
 We were also really vulnerable.
 We needed all of our community to recognize this tremendous opportunity and help breathe oxygen into the sparks of our fire so that we could grow.

 We knew the risks of becoming youth-led: many youth-led organizations don’t stay open for very long.
 But we believed so deeply in our vision that we weren’t going to give up without trying.
 We’ve shared publicly some of our major victories as we’ve worked to become youth-led: in particular, that since July, TYSN has been run fully by us (young trans people who came up through our organization).
 What we haven’t shared are a lot of the hard parts.
 We want to tell a few of those now -- not to call out individuals, but in the interest of sharing lessons and shining an honest light on the systems of adultism and racism, in the hopes that other young trans leaders might be able to learn from what we’ve experienced.